-Table V presents a decomposition of changes in the mean wages of different education groups in West Germany between the first and fourth intervals relative to men with apprenticeship training.35 Column 1 of the table shows the change in the relative wages of each group: note that wages of the less educated groups have fallen relative to the base group, while the wages of the more educated groups have risen.
-Columns 2 and 3 show the relative changes in mean person and establishment effects (again, relative to apprentice-trained workers), while column 4 shows the remaining component.
+Table V presents a decomposition of changes in the mean wages of different education groups in West Germany between the first and fourth intervals relative to men with apprenticeship training.35 Column (1) shows the change in the relative wages of each group: note that wages of the less educated groups have fallen relative to the base group, whereas the wages of the more educated groups have risen.
+Columns (2) and (3) show the relative changes in mean person and establishment effects (again, relative to apprentice-trained workers), and column (4) shows the remaining component.
 A striking conclusion from this decomposition is that 70% of the relative rise in wages of university-educated men, and 80% of the relative fall in the wages of workers with no (or missing) qualifications, is attributable to changes in their relative sorting to establishments that pay higher or lower wage premiums to all workers.
-Put differently, the increasing returns to different levels of education in Germany are driven primarily by changes in the quality of the jobs different education groups can obtain, rather than by changes in the value of skills that are fully portable across jobs.
+Put differently, the increasing returns to different levels of education in Germany are driven primarily by changes in the quality of the jobs different education

-$^{^{35}}$ For this analysis, we assign each worker a constant level of education in each time interval, based on the modal value of observed education.
+^{35.} For this analysis, we assign each worker a constant level of education in each time interval, based on the modal value of observed education.